Maria Anna of Bavaria (born 1551)

-Maria Anna of Bavaria (Maria Anna von Bayern) (21 March 1551, Munich – 29 April 1608, Graz) was a politically active Archduchess of Austria by her marriage to Archduke Charles II of Austria.
+Maria Anna of Bavaria (Maria Anna von Bayern) (21 March 1551, Munich – 29 April 1608, Graz) was a politically active Archduchess of Austria by her marriage to her uncle Archduke Charles II of Austria.
 She played an important role in the Counter-Reformation in Austria.

-Life
+Biography

 Maria Anna was a daughter of Albert V, Duke of Bavaria and Anna of Austria.
 She was given an elementary education in Latin and religion but a high education in music, likely by Orlando di Lasso.

 On 26 August 1571 in Vienna, the 20-year-old Maria Anna married her maternal uncle Charles II of Austria.
 The marriage was arranged to give Austria political support from Bavaria and Bavaria an agent in Vienna.

 The relation between Maria Anna and Charles was described as good, and the couple had 15 children in just 18 years.
 Maria Anna was described as confident, ambitious and a great lover of pomp and power, but foremost a devout Catholic.
 She participated in affairs of state and successfully benefited a powerful counter reformation in the domains of her spouse.
 She continued her education in music, benefited the Jesuit school in Graz, and spent her time in worship and religious charity.

 Maria Anna was widowed in 1590, but she continued to participate in politics as an advisor to her son and encouraged him to continue the Counter-Reformation and work against the Protestant clergy and nobility.

 In 1608, she retired to the Nunnery of St Clare in Graz.